 What type of suspension is it?

-When Google suspends your GMB listing, it results in either a “soft” suspension or a “hard” suspension.
+When Google suspends your GMB/GBP listing, it results in either a “soft” suspension or a “hard” suspension.
 Each type of suspension comes with its own unique consequences and requires a different process to correct it and get things back to normal.

 A soft suspension means your listing is suspended but still pops up in searches of your business.
 Fixing a soft suspension generally involves creating a new Google account to reclaim and verify your listing.
 Soft suspensions don’t happen as much as they used to.

 A hard suspension not only suspends your listing, but removes it completely from Google search results.
 Undoing a hard suspension and restoring your brand’s visibility requires patience and following Google’s instructions carefully.